akm-xdd/syllabize-app/README.md

 ## License

-The Syllabize App is licensed under the MIT License.
+The Syllabize App is licensed under the Unlicense.
 See the [LICENSE](LICENSE.md) file for details.

+The source code is free to use for all purposes given it is modified in some manner.
+(At least change the name please).

 ## Credits